 - Slower healing time after dental surgery

-Dry mouth, called xerostomia, is another common problem among people with diabetes.
+Dry mouth, called xerostomia, is common among people with diabetes.
 Saliva is important to oral health -- it helps wash away food particles and keep the mouth moist.
-When you don't have enough saliva, bacteria thrive, tissues can get irritated and inflamed, and your teeth can be more prone to decay.
+When you don't produce enough moisture, bacteria thrive, tissues can get irritated and inflamed, and your teeth can be more prone to decay.

-Antibacterial mouth rinses can also help reduce bacteria that can cause plaque build-up on teeth and gums.
+- Antibacterial mouth rinses can also help curb bacteria that can cause plaque buildup on teeth and gums.

-Experts recommend having your teeth professionally cleaned every six months, or even every three or four months.
-Step up the professional cleaning schedule if you know you tend to build up plaque or tartar quickly.
+- Have your teeth professionally cleaned every 6 months, or even every 3 or 4 months.
+Your dentist may suggest stepping up the cleaning schedule if you tend to build up plaque or tartar quickly.

-Be sure to tell your dentist that you have been diagnosed with diabetes.
-It will also help your dentist to know the names of all prescription and over-the-counter drugs you take.
+- Make sure your dentist knows that you have diabetes.
+Give her the names of all prescription and over-the-counter drugs you take.

-You may be referred to a periodontist -- a dentist who specializes in gum disease -- if your gum problems persist or seem to get worse.
+Your dentist may refer you to a periodontist -- a dentist who specializes in gum disease -- if your gum problems persist or seem to get worse.